Learn more about how BC Housing is helping builders prepare for new energy efficiency requirements.

 Licensees who can demonstrate they have previously built energy efficient homes or have taken equivalent training may be exempt from taking BC Energy Step Code training.

 - Previously built energy efficient homes: to be granted this exemption, you must demonstrate that you have built a minimum of three Part 9 buildings that meet Step 3 or higher of the BC Energy Step Code within the last five years.
-You will need to provide the energy compliance report for the home to verify you’ve achieved this standard.
+You will need to either provide the energy compliance report for the home to verify you’ve achieved this standard or provide proof that the home satisfied one of the following green-building certification programs: Natural Resources Canada’s R-2000, Passive House Institute, CHBA Net Zero Home and CHBA Net Zero Ready Home.
 If the home is not registered under your licence, you will need to provide evidence to demonstrate you were the general contractor.

 For licensees who are not exempt or only partially exempt through equivalent training, you will have to satisfy the Step Code condition through taking approved training.
-Approved training will be available from a range of education providers.
-Once we have the complete list, the Education Registry will be updated to include a list of approved courses with a new search function to easily identify modules.
+Approved training is available from a range of education providers.
+The Education Registry includes a list of approved courses with a new search function to easily identify modules.

 The training can also be used to satisfy the annual Continuing Professional Development (CPD) requirements of the licence, if taken by the CPD nominee.
 We recommend having the CPD nominee complete the training, to ensure builders do not incur additional expenses.
 However, there is no requirement that it must be the CPD nominee.
 Training and exemptions can be satisfied by any Persons in Control of the Company (PICCs) listed on the licence and may be split between PICCs.

-Read our BC Energy Step Code Licence Condition: Frequently Asked Questions to learn more about completing BC Energy Step Code training and the condition being added to licences.
-We will provide further updates on education and meeting the condition shortly.
+Read our BC Energy Step Code Licence Condition: Frequently Asked Questions to learn more about completing BC Energy Step Code training and the licence condition.